nywinewench/fan-fiction-archive/quincy/chapter-1.md

 and unexpected halt.
 Quincy let out a deep breath they hadn't realized they'd been holding.

-Aura-transfer- Quincy's semblance.
+Aura-transfer&mdash; Quincy's semblance.
 Against a human, they could drain an aura like a cold beer on a mid-summer day.
-Or, if needed, they could transfer some back- so long as they were touching.
+Or, if needed, they could transfer some back&mdash; so long as they were touching.
 Which was entirely useless against beings without auras, such as Grimm or security androids.

 Unless channeled through Dust.
-Through Dust, an aura acquired some of the Dust's properties- which they'd discovered when trying to replenish their own, only to be singed by sudden flames.
+Through Dust, an aura acquired some of the Dust's properties&mdash; which they'd discovered when trying to replenish their own, only to be singed by sudden flames.
 Judging by the shorted-out robot standing above them, it must be yellow Dust on which they lay.
 Quincy's pinkie finger still rested against the androids cold, metal boot.

 Torchwick, Cinder, and dozens of mask-clad White Fang mulled under an overcast night sky, backgrounded by numerous Bullhead aircraft, their engines tilted and glowing on standby.
-Occasionally, Torchwick or another would glance impatiently at the Schnee processing facility's loading dock, until- with the hum of mechanical motors and the clinking of chains- the array of bay doors all began rising.
+Occasionally, Torchwick or another would glance impatiently at the Schnee processing facility's loading dock, until&mdash; with the hum of mechanical motors and the clinking of chains&mdash; the array of bay doors all began rising.
 In a door frame at the far end leaned Quincy, battered but whole.

 "Well, kid" started Torchwick in his typically condescending musical tone, "looks like you had a bit of fun while we were waiting and waiting.
 Take a seat